aws-samples/aws-cdk-managed-elkk/README.md

 An Amazon EC2 instance is deployed with Filebeat installed and configured to output to Kafka.

-Wait until 2/2 checks are completed on the Filebeat instance to ensure that the userdata script has run.
+Wait until 2/2 checks are completed on the Filebeat instance to ensure that the userdata script as run.

-From a new terminal window connect to the Filebeat instance to create create dummy logs:
+Open a new terminal window connect to the Filebeat instance and create create dummy logs:

 ```bash
 # get the filebeat instance public dns